Correlation-driven branch in doped excitonic insulators: Summary and Outlook

 In this paper, we used the hopping amplitude $t_{\rm h}$ as the unit of energy.
 If we set $t_{\rm h} \sim 0.3$~eV, the calculated $\sigma(\omega)$ for the nondoped state in Fig.~\ref{fig3} exhibits a similar spectrum to the optical conductivity of Ta$_2$NiSe$_5$~\cite{YLu2017,TLarkin2017}.
 A more quantitative discussion of Ta$_2$NiSe$_5$, which undergoes a structural transition, requires a spectral evaluation that incorporates electron-lattice coupling because our calculation only considered the electron-electron interaction.
 Electron-lattice coupling may also influence the occurrence of the doping-induced branch.
 Carrier doping in bulk samples has been realized by elemental substitution, such as (Ta$_{1-x}$Ti$_x$)$_2$NiSe$_5$~\cite{STsuchida2025}.
 We expect that the spectral properties of doped EI candidates will be uncovered in the future.
 Our model assumed that the Coulomb interaction is unaffected by doping, whereas changes in Coulomb interactions due to carrier doping potentially occur.
-Taking into account screening effects on Coulomb interactions is also quantitatively important when discussing doping in real materials.
+It is also quantitatively important to consider screening effects on Coulomb interactions when discussing doping in real materials.
 Since our model [Eq.~\eqref{eq:Hamiltonian}] is spinless, the pseudospin representation for orbitals $a$ and $b$ maps our two-orbital model to the Hubbard model with spin-dependent hoppings under a Zeeman field.
 It is therefore natural that the spectral structure changes upon doping, as observed in doped Mott insulators.
 When spin degrees of freedom are active~\cite{JKunes2014_1,JNasu2016,DGeffroy2019}, richer branches incorporating spin dynamics can also emerge in doped EIs.
 These issues are interesting topics for future research.